How to Build a DIY Outdoor Gear Room for $120

 - Peg Board – we used one sheet and cut it up to our liking

 - Peg board accessories – GO NUTS!
 We got various different hooks, baskets, hangers just to play around and see what we liked.
+This allows for complete gear storage customization.
+It’s all about you!

 How to Plan